112-Page Personal-Injury Law Firm WordPress Build in 116 Days — White-Label Delivery for a US Marketing Agency

 The ask: build all 112 pages against the agency’s template library — mapping each individual practice-area URL to its assigned template from the sitemap row — and work down two parallel QA backlogs, the SEO track and the CX track, until the agency accepted the site.
 Throughout, stay out of the end-client-facing loop; surface ambiguity back to the agency; do not improvise practice-area descriptions, attorney credentials, or navigational hierarchy.

 Risk Context.
 Law firm websites operate under attorney-advertising rules that vary by state.
 A dev partner building a New Jersey personal-injury site does not write copy, does not decide which practice areas are listed or how they are described, and does not make judgements about case-result language.
 What the dev partner does own is structural accuracy: every page in the sitemap must be built on its assigned template, every practice-area page must exist and be reachable, and the navigation must reflect the agreed scope.
 When mid-build sitemap or content changes are raised through the agency’s QA backlog, the risk is a site that goes live with stale links, orphaned pages, or inconsistent navigation.
-Closing those backlog items cleanly, before handoff, is the dev discipline that matters.
+Closing those backlog items cleanly, before handoff, is what the dev partner is accountable for.
 An additional constraint on this engagement was content readiness: several practice-area CTAs and location-specific page sections lacked pre-written copy at build time and were flagged in the SEO backlog for post-launch addition rather than delaying the build cycle — a consequence of the agency’s content pipeline running in parallel with development rather than ahead of it.

 How We Did It

 3. Two parallel QA loops, closed before launch.
 The agency structured QA as separate SEO and CX tracks rather than a single merged backlog — because SEO findings were actionable by the dev team directly (meta titles, nav hierarchy, redirects) while CX items often required agency-side input or client approval before they could be implemented.
 Issues were tracked in two agency-side backlog tabs — the Issues Backlog(SEO) (35 rows, all Completed) and the Issues Backlog(CX) (25 rows, 24 Completed, 1 in QA at data export).
 The SEO backlog’s first items flagged nav hierarchy and Figma-fidelity corrections on the homepage; the CX backlog’s first items covered structural sitemap adjustments and contact form configuration.
-The 35-item launch checklist — Design, Functionality, Pre-Migration, Post-Migration columns — ran alongside both backlogs.
+The 30-item launch checklist — Design, Functionality, Pre-Migration, Post-Migration columns — ran alongside both backlogs.

 The H1 had been set to zero font size to match the Figma layout — a workaround that left the homepage with no effective heading in SEO tools.
 That catch, and case-result post types flagged as publicly indexable, went through the fix loop before sign-off.
 Neither required a scope change; both required the QA round to find them.